botder/Samsung-Galaxy-Book4-Edge/README.md

         exit
         ```

-> [!NOTE]
+        :memo: **Note:**
-> The second command `list disk` is going to show you the available disks on your device,
+        The second command `list disk` is going to show you the available disks on your device,
-> and you must to select the USB flash drive disk in the next command, e.g. `select disk 3`.
+        and you must to select the USB flash drive disk in the next command, e.g. `select disk 3`.

-> [!IMPORTANT]
+        :warning: **Important:**
-> If your USB flash drive is too large for FAT32, then use the command `create partition primary size=30000`,
+        If your USB flash drive is too large for FAT32, then use the command `create partition primary size=30000`,
-> but be aware that this will obviously limit your partition to around 30 GB.
+        but be aware that this will obviously limit your partition to around 30 GB.

     - Create an ISO file and manually flash the USB flash drive: